cardamo/play-logback-access/README.md

 ## Distribution

-Binaries starting from version 0.5.2 are currently available from this bintray repository.
+Binaries starting from version 0.5.2 are published to jcenter.

-    resolvers += Resolver.bintrayRepo("cardamo", "com.cardamo.play-logback-access"),
+    resolvers += Resolver.jcenterRepo

-I'm going to publish them at jcenter but it may require changing groupId.

 ## Installation

 Add the following dependency for Play 2.6.x:

     libraryDependencies += "org.databrary" %% "play-logback-access" % "0.6.0"

+For older versions of Play use:

 | play version | lib version |
 |--------------|-------------|